 Don’t shy away from conflict.
 Avoidance is not a solution for dealing with conflict situations.
 Deal with the issues quickly and decisively, and people will respect you for your transparency and for taking action they may have felt awkward initiating.

-Want some coaching to resolve personal or workplace conflict?
-Please contact Linda at email@example.com.
+Interested in some coaching to resolve personal or workplace conflict?
+Contact Linda at 416-617-0734 or Email email@example.com.

 Want to read more?
 Get a new article directly into your inbox every month: https://lindacattelan.com/newsletter/